Integrations//

 Troubleshooting

-No channels available when creating alarm
+Issue: No channels available when creating alarm

-• Issue: "No enabled channels available" message appears
+• Message displayed: "No enabled channels available"

 • Solution: First create and authorize at least one Slack channel in the Channel tab

-Not receiving notifications
+Issue: Not receiving notifications

 Notification Types